 - Current and significant community service and volunteer involvement

-- Demonstrates leadership experience where the applicant has informed or helped to make positive change in a community or workplace setting.
+- Demonstrated leadership experience where the applicant has informed or helped to make positive change in a community or workplace setting

-- Formal academic credentials and experience related to emergency management, community safety, fire prevention/suppression, workplace health and wellness, or another field related field as determined by WFR.
+- Formal academic credentials and experience related to emergency management, community safety, fire prevention/suppression, or workplace health and wellness

 - Completion of higher-level medical training and experience